Crews are currently patrolling and monitoring the Hams Fork Rx burn on the Kemmerer Ranger District.

 FDRA ERC BI FDR Forecast BI Forecast ERC Staffing Class Tomorrow's Response Level

-• Never leave it unattended.
+• Never leave a campfire unattended.

-• Drown, stir, feel and repeat until the ashes are cold to the touch.
+• Drown, stir, feel, and repeat until the ashes are cold to the touch.

 • Break up charred logs and cover all remains with dirt.

-Fire Danger Moves to High
+Fire Danger Increases to Moderate

 Wildland and Prescribed Fire Map